Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

-To our knowledge, this represents the first time that the outputs of a machine learning method have been treated as functional data.
 We take advantage of the bagging structure inherent to random forests, but the same framework, which we refer to as the \textit{functional} permutation test, could be applied to any bagged learner.